-The University Library, working in partnership with the School of Graduate Studies, is now providing McMaster graduate students who are completing their theses, with a dedicated study space in Mills Library for a limited time this August and September.
+The University Library, working in partnership with the School of Graduate Studies, is providing McMaster graduate students with a dedicated study space in Mills Library.
+This summer program has been extended to the end of Fall term.

-The Graduate Thesis Completion Study Space, located in Mills Learning Commons, is intended to support graduate students who have unreliable internet connections at home and/or are in challenging living situations that don’t support an effective writing environment.
+The Graduate Study Space, located in Mills Learning Commons, is intended to support any graduate students who have unreliable internet connections at home and/or are in challenging living situations that don’t support an effective writing/studying environment.

 Graduate students wishing to use this space must first apply for access.
 Students will then be able to use their Working@McMaster ID card, or a white security card to access the Learning Commons.
 Security cards will be provided to students if needed.